hushmirror/hush3/src/test/README.md

 # Hush Unit tests

+These tests were inherited from Bitcoin.
+For Hush-specific tests, see the ./src/test-hush directory.

 The sources in this directory are unit test cases.
 Boost includes a unit testing framework, and since bitcoin already uses boost, it makes sense to simply use this framework rather than require developers to